-Help kids understand bullying.
+- Help kids understand bullying.

-Remind kids to stop and think before they say or do something that could hurt someone.
+- Remind kids to stop and think before they say or do something that could hurt someone.

 Model compassion and respect.
-Children learn by imitating parents and adults.
+Children learn by imitating parents and other adults.
 Be a good example for your child.

-Thoroughly investigate the situation.
+- Thoroughly investigate the situation.

-Encourage youth to tell the aggressor that this is bullying and it is not appropriate.
+- Encourage youth to tell the aggressor that this is bullying and it is not appropriate.

-Learn about your child’s school’s bullying policies.
+- Learn about your child’s school’s bullying policies.

 Emphasize that the school staff cares about safety and has a process to assist your child.
 If your child is bullied, schedule a meeting with school staff.

-Talk to other parents to raise awareness.
+- Talk to other families to raise awareness.

 Determine the extent to which bullying is occurring among other kids.
-Alert other parents if your child is being bullied as this will prompt them to ask about their kids own experiences.
+Alert other parents if your child is being bullied as this will prompt them to ask about their kids’ own experiences.

-Find out about your school district’s anti-bullying policy and procedures.
+- Find out about your school district’s anti-bullying policy and procedures.

-Make sure your child feels (and is) safe and secure.
+- Make sure your child feels (and is) safe and secure.

-Watch for emotional distress.
+- Watch for emotional distress.